tennydesign/prj2-News-feed-app/README.md

 - Non-standard animation features.
 - XIB files for more design flexibility on cells.
 - Auto-layout for portrait and landscape, any device.
-- Apple's Material Design Principles.
+- Apple's Material Design and Human Interface Guidelines.
 - Balsamiq prototype.
 - POP (Marvel) prototype.